Etomidate (e TOM i date) is an anesthetic. It is used to produce sleep before surgery.

 pregnant or trying to get pregnant

-Etomidate is for slow injection into a vein.
-It is given by trained anesthesia professionals in a controlled environment.
+This medicine is for injection into a vein.
+It is given by a health care professional in a hospital or clinic setting.

 This does not apply.